• Skip to primary navigation

 The next licensure test is the Principles and Practice of Engineering (PE) exam.
 This is the one you will take after four years of experience working with a licensed engineer.
 The experience requirements may vary by state.

-To become a chartered Structural Engineer in the UK you have to complete a UK MEng or BEng with an MSc degree.
+To become a chartered Structural Engineer in the UK, you must complete a UK MEng or BEng with an MSc degree.

 Afterward, you will go through four years of Initial Professional Development and a professional review interview after the four years.